 - New-Age Retro Hippie/Soap Box Sadie: Berkeley.

 - No Swastikas: Averted with Kid Vicious, the leader of an (apparent) Neo-Nazi cockroach biker gang.

 - Rescue Romance: Max and Miko, after Max saves her from being eaten by a cat (although it's mostly on Max's part).

 - Tonight, Someone Dies: "The Rat To Bear Arms" gives Felix a quick introduction for the sole purpose of killing him off.

 - World of Snark: Muggle is the ONLY character who isn't a Deadpan Snarker.
 Even sweet little Max is one, mainly due to being the Only Sane Man.
 Jammet and Trixie are the most notorious, though.

-- Vice President Who: In the first episode the mice and rats who live in the White House are surprised when two cats are brought in to try to catch them.
-(They're suprised because "they got dogs, they can't get cats, cats and dogs hate each other.")
-The one with the collar tag "P" is heroicly built (for a non-anthopomorphic cat) and aggressive; the one with the collar tag "VP" is a pathetic loser who couldn't catch a cold and within seconds of his first appearance trips on his own tie.
+- Vice-President Who?: In the first episode the mice and rats who live in the White House are surprised when two cats are brought in to try to catch them.
+(They're surprised because "they got dogs, they can't get cats, cats and dogs hate each other.")
+The one with the collar tag "P" is heroically built (for a non-anthropomorphic cat) and aggressive; the one with the collar tag "VP" is a pathetic loser who couldn't catch a cold and within seconds of his first appearance trips on his own tie.

 - Women Are Wiser: Subverted.
 Berkley and Trixie are usually more level-headed than Max, Muggle and Jammett, but make their fair share of mistakes.